K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 ```

 This does take having the yum-config-manager already installed.
 If you do not have that already installed you might want to reach out to someone at IBM for help.

+Or you can use our guide to install the packages found here: [How To Setup Open Source Package Manager if you don't have SSH access](https://ospm.k3s.com)

+# About K3S (King III Solutions, Inc)

+[K3S](https://k3s.com) is a software development company that specializes in inventory management and procurement solutions for the distribution industry.
+Their applications and solutions are developed to run on the IBM i OS (the best enterprise level OS!) and interface with any ERP application on any platform.

+As well K3S open sources many of its [Guides & Utilities ](https://technical.k3s.com/docs/utilities/) in an effort to improve the IBM i community.